aparna-1407/Tweet-Summariser/README.md

 MODULE2_preprocessing.ipynb contains code for preprocessing and INDvsENGds_updated3.csv is the preprocessed dataset
 ## Named Entity Recognition:
 Module3_NER_final.ipynb contains code for named entity recognition and the gazette files used are Players.txt, Teams.txt and Venue.txt
+## Event Detection and Summarisation
+Three methods are used for event detection and summarisation- TFIDF, Frequency based scoring and finally Textrank algorithm.
+The output summaries of each of these methods are evaluated using rogue scores and the best summary is improved by incorporating tweets from credible source- BCCI.
+The codes for these modules are